 Before considering bankruptcy as a solution to unpaid debts or unmanageable debts, there are some key factors you should be aware of:

-- In order to petition for your own bankruptcy you must be a UK or Welsh resident and able to afford the fee of about £700 to start proceedings.
+- In order to petition for your own bankruptcy you must be a resident in England, Wales or Northern Ireland and able to afford the fee of about £705 in England/Wales (£647 in Northern Ireland) to start proceedings.

 - Creditors may petition for your bankruptcy if you owe an unsecured debt to the value of £750 or more.
 However, this is uncommon as it comes at a large cost to the creditor in both time and money.